In this Article

 The presence of iron helps maintain good haemoglobin levels and a stable red blood cell count.

-Precautions to Take When Feeding Papayas to a Baby
+Precautions to Take When Feeding Papaya to Babies

 As with any new food, you need to introduce papaya to your baby slowly and carefully.
 See how your baby likes the taste of the fruit and how their digestion is after consuming it.
-Start off with a small amount and slowly increase it over a few days.
-Some other things to keep in mind before you feed papaya to your baby include the following:
+Start off with a small amount (one teaspoon) and slowly increase it over a few days.

 - See that the fruit is ripe enough to consume.
 Unripe papayas can cause stomach aches and cramps.